Berry & Kimball Store

 Year Demolished: Unsure of Date

 Charles Berry was in partnership with Charles Kimball in 1868 and they operated Berry & Kimball which stood on Pleasant Street at the corner of Bridge Street.
 Kimball appears to have lived over or behind the grocery store.
 Since Brigham described this job as a “shop,” this was likely a renovation of Kimball’s house.
-No pictures or plans are known to survive of this design.

 • Watertown Directory, 1868, Berry & Kimball.